-Second Chances is a specially designed program for families and young people ages 12-16 currently, previously or at risk for involvement with police or the court.
+Second Chances is a specially designed program for families and youth, ages 12-17, who are currently or have previously been at risk for involvement with police or the courts.
 It provides counseling services, support, advocacy and community linkages to prevent entry and re-entry into the juvenile justice system.

 My granddaughter started having fights at school and church, and would come home with scratches all over her.
 She didn’t listen to me and complained all the time.
 Finally, someone recommended JCCA and that turned everything around for us.” -Mable, Second Chances Client

 Second Chances helps youth and their families with such issues as: